return42/sphkerneldoc/linux_src_doc/drivers/thermal/ti-soc-thermal/ti-bandgap_h.rst

 TI_BANDGAP_FEATURE_ERRATA_814 - used to workaorund when the bandgap device has Errata 814
-TI_BANDGAP_FEATURE_ERRATA_813 - used to workaorund when the bandgap device has Errata 813
 TI_BANDGAP_FEATURE_UNRELIABLE - used when the sensor readings are too inaccurate.
 TI_BANDGAP_HAS(b, f) - macro to check if a bandgap device is capable of a